-- This finding echoed what is called the Swiss Statement, a consensus statement issued in 2008, said that HIV-positive individuals on effective antiretroviral therapy without sexually transmitted infections (STIs) are sexually non-infectious.
+- Swiss Statement was a consensus statement issued in 2008, which said that HIV-positive individuals on effective antiretroviral therapy without sexually transmitted infections (STIs) are sexually non-infectious.
 The statement also went on to say that where the viral load was below 40 copies for 6 months, and there was regular follow-up a person living with HIV cannot transmit HIV through sexual contact.

 - HTPN 052 Study recruited nearly 1800 couples (mostly heterosexual) and followed them for an average of 1.7 years.
 The study reported in 2011 and demonstrated being on effective treatment reduced the risk of passing on HIV to a regular heterosexual partner by 96%.

 - PARTNER Study recruited just under 1200 couples between 2010 and 2014 which included both heterosexual and gay couples.
 In this study undetectable viral load was defined as less than 200 copies.
 There were no linked transmissions within any of the couples, despite there being 56,000 acts of sex without condom use.
 This study also demonstrated the transmission risk wasn’t increased where couples also acquired other STI’s.